-- 1. The Registry shall keep information relating to witnesses, victims who appear before the Court and persons at risk, accompanying persons and family members in a secure environment. - 2.
+- 1. The Registry shall keep information relating to witnesses, victims who appear before the Court and persons at risk on account of testimony, accompanying support persons and family members in a secure environment.
+The Registry shall gather, monitor and keep information about areas where operations are conducted and about potential or known threats. - 2.
+These information shall be used by the Registry to perform security analysis as well as the situation risk and the individual risk assessments. - 3.
 A secure electronic database shall be maintained for any information relating to persons referred to in sub-regulation 1.
-This database can only be accessed by designated staff members of the Registry and, where appropriate, by the Chamber and by participants.
+This database can only be accessed by designated staff members of the Registry and.
+Where appropriate, by the Chamber and by participants.